Mexican Noodle Casserole (Sopa Seca)

-This recipe from cookbook author Diana Kennedy is a comforting casserole dense with thin fideo noodles bathed in chile sauce.
+This comforting casserole is dense with thin fideo noodles bathed in chile sauce.
 Serve it with a salad or pickled chiles on the side.
-This recipe first appeared in our August/September 2012 issue with Beth Kracklauer's article The Expat.